psharma04/smcc_countdown.web.app/README.md

 ## Re-purposing for other schools:
 ### First-time setup:
 1. Clone this repository
+2. Edit `public\static\js\main.e2c8743c.js`
+3. Search for string `//Bell Times`
-2. Edit public\static\js\jsx\pData.jsx to match your school's bell times
+4. Edit the values in `var r` to match your school's bell times
-3. cd to the directory
+3. In a terminal, cd to this directory
 4. Delete .firebaserc (file) and .firebase (directory)
 5. Initialise firebase repository using `firebase init`
 6. Select Database, functions, hosting and storage